Envixity73/refind-theme-regular/README.md

 A simplistic clean and minimal theme for rEFInd

-NOTE: this is a fork to create a dark mode/theme.
+NOTE: This is a fork to create a dark theme.
-However, the operating system logo icons have not been updated to constrast with a dark background.
+However, the operating system logos haven’t been updated to constrast with a dark background.
 Windows and Ubuntu look fine, and many others should be fine too.
+Your results may vary.

 ![Screenshot](https://i.imgur.com/0AEk8BF.png)

-<p align="center">(press F10 to take a screenshot at the boot screen, which gets saved to <code>/boot/efi</code>)</p>
+<p align="center">(press F10 to take a screenshot at the boot screen, which then gets saved to <code>/boot/efi</code>)</p>

 ### Installation [Quick]:

+(Both installation methods assume you have installed rEFInd already.)

 Just paste this command in your terminal:
 ```